ylierler/ezsmtv3/Readme.md

-# EzsmtPlus
+# Ezsmt

-EZSMT+ is an constraint answer set programming solver extended from EZSMT.
+EZSMT is an constraint answer set programming solver extended from EZSMT.
 It takes a program written in a Gringo 5 compatible input language, translates it into formulas written in SMT-LIB, and calls an SMT solver to compute answer sets.

-EZSMT+ has been tested with the Z3 and CVC4 SMT Solvers, but it can interact with any SMT-LIB compatible solver that receives input from stdin. http://cvc4.cs.stanford.edu/downloads/builds/x86_64-linux-opt/cvc4-1.4-x86_64-linux-opt https://github.com/Z3Prover/z3/releases/tag/z3-4.5.0
+EZSMT has been tested with the Z3 and CVC4 SMT Solvers, but it can interact with any SMT-LIB compatible solver that receives input from stdin. http://cvc4.cs.stanford.edu/downloads/builds/x86_64-linux-opt/cvc4-1.4-x86_64-linux-opt https://github.com/Z3Prover/z3/releases/tag/z3-4.5.0